-On June 27th, 1982, friends and family were supposed to attend the wedding of Vincent Chin.
-They attended his funeral instead.
+On June 27, 1982, friends and family were supposed to attend the wedding of Vincent Chin.

 Vincent Chin was the only child of Bing Hing Chin, a WWII veteran, and Lily Chin.
-Bing Hing Chin had earned the right to bring a Chinese bride into the United States as a sign of gratitude for his service, and the two had hoped to begin a family together.
-After Lily Chin suffered a miscarriage in 1949, the Chins instead opted for adoption and brought Vincent home from a Chinese orphanage in 1961.
+Bing Hing Chin had earned the right to bring a Chinese bride into the U.S. as a sign of gratitude for his service

 A wedding that would never come.